-In 2000, when Peaches was 11, she lost her mother to an unexpected overdose.
-She described herself as being completely traumatized by the incident and often drew parallels between her and her mother.
-Then she faced a similar fate in April, 2014.
-While Peaches herself was not involved in any controversy, the fact that her death still remains questionable has sparked debate.
-Preliminary autopsy reports did not reveal any specific cause of death.
+In 2000, when she was 11, Peaches lost her mother to an unexpected drug overdose.
+She described herself as completely traumatized by the incident and often drew parallels between herself and her mother.
+Then, she faced a similar fate in April 2014.
+While Peaches was not involved in any controversy, her death remains questionable and has sparked debate.

 Response from family

-Close members of the family hoped that Phaedra, Peaches’ younger child will not face any trauma owing to young age.
-The Sun reported that the baby may not be aware of his surroundings around the time of Peaches’ death.
-Her husband Thomas Cohen, a 23 year old musician was devastated upon learning the news of her passing and regretted that he was not in her presence.
-Her father Sir Bob Geldof is heartbroken at the sudden demise and is currently spending his time with the grandchildren at a home in New Eltham.
+Close family members hope Phaedra, Peaches’ younger child, will not be traumatized by the tragic events.
+The Sun newspaper reported that the baby might not be aware of his surroundings around Peaches’ death.
+Her husband, Thomas Cohen, a 23-year-old musician, was devastated upon learning the news of her passing and regretted that he was not in her presence.
+Her father, Sir Bob Geldof, is also heartbroken at her sudden death and is currently spending his time with the grandchildren at home in New Eltham.

-Recently, the authorities confirmed that the body has been released to the family for the funeral arrangements.
-It is believed that the funeral will be held at the St Mary Magdalene church in Davington, Kent where she got married.
-The same church also held her mother Paula Yates’ funeral in 2000.
+Recently, the authorities confirmed that the body had been released to the family for funeral arrangements.
+The funeral will be held at the St Mary Magdalene church in Davington, Kent, where she got married.
+The church is the same church where her mother’s (Paula Yates) funeral was held.

 Questions and More Information